 Master features can be prioritized the same way that you prioritize features on the features board.

-Although master features reside within the product and release where they will be completed, you can assign a master feature to child features from multiple products and releases.
+Although master features reside within the workspace and release where they will be completed, you can assign a master feature to child features from multiple workspaces and releases.

 Show master features on the Gantt chart

 It can be helpful to visualize master features in a Gantt view to see how your releases affect your master features.
 Navigate to Releases > Gantt to see this view.